The museum is open

 Adults 60 SEK

-With the annual pass you have access to our museums throughout the calendar year for the price of 100 SEK.
-The pass is valid at The Gothenburg Museum of Art, Museum of Gothenburg, The Maritime Museum and Aquarium* and The Röhsska Museum*.
+The Museum Card is valid at The Gothenburg Museum of Art, Museum of Gothenburg, The Maritime Museum and Aquarium* and The Röhsska Museum.
 Additional admission charge is required for certain exhibitions and events.
-The pass is a valuable document and can only be used by one person.
-Lost pass will not be replaced.
+The Museum Card gives 20% discount on exhibitions with an increased entrance fee.
+The card is a valuable document and can only be used by one person.
+Lost card will not be replaced.

 The Gothenburg Museum of Art is located at the top of Kungsportsavenyn (the main street known as “the Avenue”, Avenyn) in central Gothenburg, at the address Götaplatsen.
 The nearest bus stop is Götaplatsen.
 Also nearby are the tram stops Valand and Berzeliigatan, which is also a stop for the airport bus to and from Landvetter Airport.